Skip to content

 Common integration flow

-Traveln uses the same SSO contract for both embeddables:
+Traveln uses the same SSO contract for iframe embeds and the SDK:

 1. Your page loads the CDN script.